McGillX/edx_data_research/README.md

 1. Setup [template_config.json](/parsing/tracking_logs/course_config/template_config.json)
  - Create a config file for each course using the template
- - The config file will be used to extract course specific tracking logs between the specific course start of enrollment date and end of course date
+ - The config file will be used to extract course specific tracking logs between the specified course start of enrollment date and end of course date

 2. Run [generate_course_tracking_logs.py](/parsing/tracking_logs/generate_course_tracking_logs.py)
 ```